 In traditional charcoal smokers, it’s recommended that you soak wood chips to help dampen (literally) the likelihood of them burning up.
 Smoking is a cooking discipline that requires exposing meat to low temperatures over a long period of time.
 The thought is that dampening them will help them last longer, at a lower heat.

-However even for charcoal smokers this is a debatable practice.
-Some people might say it helps the chips generate more smoke, but more often that not they’re confusing steam for smoke.
+However, even for charcoal smokers, this is a debatable practice.
+Some people might say it helps the chips generate more smoke, but more often than not they’re confusing steam for the smoke.
 The higher water content in the chips will evaporate, leading to high amounts of steam billowing out of your smoker.

 Should you soak wood chips for electric smokers?

 While electric smokers don’t generally need wood chips, many are designed to accommodate them.
 Wood chips aren’t just a fuel source, but they can also help enhance the aromas of the smoke, which in turn can improve the flavors of your meat.

 If your electric smoker doesn’t have an obvious receptacle for wood chips, then you can get around this by putting them in a metal can or in some tin foil, and then placing it carefully around the bottom of the chamber of your smoker.

 You can even use a smoker box, which is designed with good smoke ventilation and durability in mind.